YasiruWickramasinghe/NestJS_REST_API/README.md

 NestJS_REST_API" is a robust backend framework leveraging TypeScript for building efficient and scalable RESTful APIs

-## RESOURSE
+## Resourse

-FreeCodeCamp- Create a REST API
+FreeCodeCamp - Create a REST API

 ## Installation